ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/other-monitoring-tools.md

         powershell -noprofile -ExecutionPolicy Bypass -f "c:\Server Metrics Agent\appdynamics_cpu.ps1" EXIT /B 0

-5. Now to the interesting part, how to get that into Load Impact!
+5. Now to the interesting part, how to get that into LoadImpact!
   - Open the li_metrics_agent.conf file located in your server metrics agent install folder.
 On a windows box that typically is c:\server metrics agent\.
   - Find the section that starts with:
 ```